sraybell/QuickExportTools/README.md

 From Blender: User Preferences > Add-ons > Install Add-on from File... > Select **BatchExportSelected.py**

 ## Usage
-File > Export > Batch Export Selected Objects as OBJ
-Batch Export panel under Item while in Object mode
+Batch Export N-panel under the Item cateogry while in Object mode

-## Known Limitations
+## Current Known Limitations
-1. Requires the project to be saved
+1. Requires the project to be saved as this defines where the exports are to take place